 After setting up the frame, all that’s left to be done is to install the composite decking boards.
-You can attach them to the deck frame the same way.
+You can attach them to the decking frame the same way.
 Depending on what type of boards you’ll be using, you may use screws, nails, or clips.

 Attach them using the appropriate fastening system.
 Make sure to follow the instructions from the boards’ manufacturers, if available.
-Also, make sure that you observe proper deck spacing, as this helps with drainage and airflow.
+Also, make sure that you observe proper decking spacing, as this helps with drainage and airflow.

 Aside from composite decking boards, you can also use composite decking tiles.
 Fixing composite decking on concrete is easy.
 They offer the same features as the boards.
 The difference is that they are easier to install.
 Most tiles lock in place using simple clips and systems.
 Regardless of what you use, one thing is for sure; you can say goodbye to your old, boring concrete slab, welcome a new and beautiful composite decking.